How Republican-linked ads stir Israel tensions to undermine Kamala Harris

 Harris has maintained steadfast support for Israel and has pledged to continue arming the US ally.

-Dabajeh stressed that the Democrats only have themselves to blame if they lose Michigan after alienating swing state’s large Arab American community.
+Dabajeh stressed that the Democrats only have themselves to blame if they lose Michigan after alienating the swing state’s large Arab American community.

 “That’s what the ads are doing: They’re highlighting a record that’s actually true,” Dabajeh told Al Jazeera.